iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 **Remarks**

 To continue further, we want to discuss the magic of disjoint set, and to do that, we need to construct the idea of a closure.
-Because, as far as what we showned here, we didn't show that the complement of a measurable set is still a measurable set.
+Because, as far as what we showed here, we didn't show that the complement of a measurable set is still a measurable set.

 ---
 ### **Algebra, Sigma Algebra**